lykhouzov/rust-wasm-webgl/docs/index.md

 ## Welcome to yet another tutorial of WebGL

-This repositoru was create in order to learn Rust language plus WebAssembly.
+This repository was create in order to learn Rust language plus WebAssembly.
 My current goal is to convert [well-known tutorial for JavaScript](https://www.tutorialspoint.com/webgl/) into Rust.

 ### Pre-requirements